caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.5: Test updates

-- What issue do you find?
+- What issues do you find?
-- How could you improve this?
+- How could we improve this?

-# Part 3: Exploring further

-- The server side can be turn key using a JavaScript web page
-  - When is it a good idea?
-  - When is be an bad idea?
-  - Should there be more layers?
-  - Can we get away with static only sites?

-# Part 3: Exploring further
+# Part 3: Exploring further, browser side

 - The traditional division of responsibilities in the browser is
   - HTML for structured data markup
   - CSS for visual design and layout
   - JavaScript to orchestrate behaviors

-- Does Web components contradict that the division of responsibilities?
+Do web components contradict the division of responsibilities?

-- Is progressive enhancement still relevant in 2025?
-- Is it OK to require JavaScript in a web page?
+Is it OK to require JavaScript in a web page?

+Is progressive enhancement still relevant in 2025?

+# Part 3: Exploring further, server side

+- Our application pushed processing browser side
+  - When is this a good idea?
+  - When is this an bad idea?
+- Could our web app be used to render a static public site?
+  - How would that be done?
+- What if the web service needs to be public facing?

-# Part 3: My Recommendations
+# Part 3: What I've learned

 - Build with the grain of the web
-  - Building blocks are HTML, CSS, JavaScript and HTTP protocol
+  - Building blocks are HTML, CSS, JavaScript, Web Components and HTTP protocol
 - Take advantage of localhost
-- Production, build in layers
+- Target production by building in layers
-  - access control with front end web service (Apache+Shibboleth, NginX+Shibboleth)
+  - access control: front end web service (Apache+Shibboleth, NginX+Shibboleth)
-  - data validation with middle ware (localhost: Go, TypeScript or Python)
+  - data validation: middle ware (localhost: Go, TypeScript or Python)
-  - object storage with Dataset (localhost)
+  - object storage: Dataset (localhost)

 # Reference: Dataset